wediga/circuitborn/README.md

 # Circuitborn – The Synthetic Arena

-A strategic 2D autobattler built on modular systems and deterministic gameplay
+> *Circuitborn – The Synthetic Arena* is a tactical 2D autobattler focused on modular grids, strategic builds, and deterministic core mechanics — with chaos lurking beyond.

 ## Project Overview